Eglin Air Force Base: Creation and World War II

-Much of the base was part of a national forest until the outbreak of World War II in Europe when a proving ground for aircraft armament was established at Eglin.
-The U.S. Forest Service ceded over 340000 acres of the Choctawhatchee National Forest to the War Department on 18 October 1940.

-Eglin Air Force Base evolved from the 1933 creation of the Valparaiso Airport, when an arrowhead-shaped parcel of 137 acre was cleared for use as an airdrome.

 In 1931, personnel of the Air Corps Tactical School, newly relocated to Maxwell Field, Alabama, sought a location for a bombing and gunnery range.
 They saw the potential of the sparsely populated forested areas surrounding Valparaiso and the vast expanse of the adjacent Gulf of Mexico.

-The Eglin Air Force Base also was the Air Force Base The Doolitle Raiders were trained.
+Eglin Air Force Base evolved from the 1933 creation of the Valparaiso Airport, when an arrowhead-shaped parcel of 137 acre was cleared for use as an airdrome.
+Much of the base was part of a national forest until the 1939 outbreak of World War II in Europe when a proving ground for aircraft armament was established.
+The U.S. Forest Service ceded over 340000 acres of the Choctawhatchee National Forest to the War Department on 18 October 1940.

 From October 1941 to October 1945, a USAAF Fixed Gunnery School operated at the base, supervised by the 75th Flying Training Wing.

+The Eglin Air Force Base was where the Doolitle Raiders were trained for their 1942 launch on Tokyo.
+Charles Sweeney served as a test pilot here from 1943-1944, before he flew the mission on August 9, 1945 which dropped fat man, the atomic bomb over Nagasaki.

 At its peak during World War II, the base employed more than 1,000 officers, 10,000 enlisted personnel and 4,000 civilians.